-With CD’s, there are two types of fees to be concerned with (there I go again with the prepositions).
+With CDs, there are two types of fees to consider.
 First, you need to be mindful of any fees to open or maintain your account.
 And second, you need to understand the penalties for taking out your money early.
 Only the first applies to high-yield online savings accounts.

-With regard to the first, CIT does not charge any fees to open or maintain your account.
-There are, however, penalty fees for early withdrawal of your funds.
+With regard to the first, CIT does not charge any fees to open or maintain your CD or savings account.
+There are, however, penalty fees for early withdrawal of your funds from some CD products.
 These fees vary based on the term of your CD.
-CD’s with a shorter term are subject to a smaller penalty than CD’s with a longer term.
+CDs with a shorter term are subject to a smaller penalty than a CD with a longer term.
 Here are the penalty fees for taking your money out early:

-- 6 months interest for CD terms greater than 1 year
+- 6 months’ interest for CD terms of 1 to 3 years

-While you can find no penalty CD options, the tend to pay a little less in interest.
+While you can find no penalty CD options, they tend to pay a little less in interest.
 So if you know you’re going to keep your money in the CD, CIT is a great option.
 If you’re not so sure, check out the no penalty CDs, including the one that CIT offers.

 How To Open An Account

 Opening an account is easy and can be done by completing an online application.
-All you have to do is choose the product you want (there are 3 choices), fill out the application and make a transfer from an existing bank account.
-The process takes about 10 minutes and there are basically three pieces of information you will need on hand:
+All you have to do is choose the product you want (there are three choices), fill out the application, and make a transfer from an existing bank account.
+The process takes about 10 minutes, and you basically need three pieces of information on hand:

 - Your Social Security Number